firstgear/iot-gateway-rust/README.md

 The server provides real-time metrics that can be integrated with monitoring systems:

-- Client connection count
+- Current client connection count
+- Peak concurrent connections reached
 - Memory usage tracking
-- Message throughput statistics
-- Error rates and connection failures
+- New connection rate per second

 ## 🔧 Configuration